miriamsemmar/Capstone/README.md

 ### CNN Modelling & Transfer Learning

 Following poor performance from a densely connected network, we moved on to CNN networks.
 We didn't see much improvement in these models until trying a gridsearch.
-The gridsearch model resulted in a ~29% accuracy on train data and a~19% accuracy on test data.
+The gridsearch model resulted in a roughly 29% accuracy on train data and a roughly 19% accuracy on test data.
 However, overfitting still remained a problem.

 Transfer learning via VGG19 and Inceptionv3 also did not yield much improvemnt.